From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 Crossing the Mississippi: Davenport's Quad Cities Quirk

 We merged onto I-80 at Davenport, Iowa, one of the Quad Cities that somehow involves six counties across two states.
-The Mississippi River here is over a mile wide, which explains why crossing it feels like a minor maritime adventure.
-Davenport has more Victorian architecture per square block than most cities have Starbucks, courtesy of the 19th-century lumber barons who made fortunes here.
+The Mississippi River here flows east to west - one of the few places in the country where it does so - and is over a mile wide, which explains why crossing it feels like a minor maritime adventure.
+Adding to the geographical confusion, the 'Quad' Cities actually consists of five main cities: Davenport and Bettendorf in Iowa, plus Moline, East Moline and Rock Island in Illinois.
+Davenport itself boasts more Victorian architecture per square block than most cities have Starbucks, courtesy of the 19th-century lumber barons who made fortunes here.

 The Quad Cities metropolitan area includes Davenport and Bettendorf in Iowa, plus Moline and Rock Island in Illinois.
 Together they house half a million people who apparently can't decide which state they like better.
 During Prohibition, this area became a bootlegging hotspot - the Mississippi made for excellent rum-running logistics.